 Reducing nitrogen in effluent waters

-In 2017, Friends of Casco Bay forged an agreement with Portland Water District (PWD), which set a goal of reducing nitrogen in the effluent waters of PWD’s East End Wastewater Treatment Facility.
-Currently, it is expected that from May through at least October, nitrogen levels may be reduced by 20-40% from 2017 levels.
+In 2017, Friends of Casco Bay forged an agreement with Portland Water District (PWD), which set a goal of reducing nitrogen in the effluent waters of PWD’s East End Wastewater Treatment Facility, estimated to be 2,437 pounds per day.
+It is expected that from May through at least October, nitrogen levels may be reduced by 20-40% from 2017 levels.

 Adding Casco Bay streams to the impaired waters watch list